 However, remember that all personal statements submitted to UCAS go through a plagiarism checker.
 If any part of your personal statement is found to be plagiarised, this information will be passed on to the universities you’ve applied to and could result in your disqualification.

-Your personal statement isn’t only read by admissions tutors.
-You can also be asked questions on it by interviewers.
+Your personal statement isn’t only read by admissions tutors, you may also be asked questions about it in your interview.

 It doesn't take much for an interviewer to work out that you’re lying.
-If you’re found to have lied on your personal statement then your application will be rejected.
+If you’re found to have lied on your personal statement, your application will be rejected.

 You wouldn't lie about your grades on your UCAS form or the school that you went to, so don’t lie in your personal statement.

 You should take care in writing and editing your personal statement as there is a lot riding on it.
 Show it to your teachers for their input and advice.
 Then rewrite it again and again until you have perfected it.